The course is open for all students that are enrolled in the minor Molecular Biotechnology

 Lectures, written reports, presentations

-Evaluation of the proposal, peer review report, rebuttal, and proposal.
+Evaluation of the proposal, patenting exercise and grant panel presentation.
 Please note that students will work in small groups, and that consequently marks will be given based on the performance of the entire group.

 The final grade consists of the following partial grades: